MASTER OF PUBLIC HEALTH (MPH) DEGREE IN NEW HAMPSHIRE

 Job Growth Projections for Master’s Educated Public Health Professionals in New Hampshire

-According to the US Bureau of Labor Statistics, a wide variety of careers associated with the core competencies of accredited MPH programs are slated for significant job growth during the ten-year period leading up to 2022:
+According to the US Department of Labor, a wide variety of careers associated with the core competencies of accredited MPH programs are slated for significant job growth during the 10-year period leading up to 2032:

 Salaries for Public Health Professions in New Hampshire that Require a Graduate Level Education

-The US Bureau of Labor Statistics furnished the following salary figures for public health occupations in New Hampshire (2014).
-The salaries shown below range from the tenth percentile average (entry-level professionals) to the 90th percentile average (experienced professionals):
+The US Bureau of Labor Statistics reports the following salary figures for public health occupations in New Hampshire (2023).
+The salaries shown below range from the median to top 10%:

 Career Opportunities for Public Health Professions in New Hampshire that Require a Graduate Level Education